LynkHealth/LynkHealth-Website/replit.md

   - Fixed hover states and transitions to use new amber accent color
   - Converted green UI elements to amber equivalents for consistency

+- January 30, 2025: Completed comprehensive statistics audit and standardization
+  - Standardized ER visit reduction to 35% across all pages (was inconsistent between 30%, 35%, and 63%)
+  - Maintained consistent patient satisfaction rates and retention metrics
+  - Updated testimonials section to use consistent 35% ER visit reduction
+  - Fixed MonitoringPage.tsx to use standardized 35% ER visit reduction statistic
+  - Added 500+ healthcare providers metric to home page for credibility
+  - All CTAs now consistently redirect to /contact (Partner With Us page) for unified user flow

 ## External Dependencies
 - **Database**: `@neondatabase/serverless` (Neon Database), `drizzle-orm`.
 - **Frontend State & Validation**: `@tanstack/react-query`, `@hookform/resolvers`, `zod`.